bennyoppa/covid-reporting/README.md

 ## 2020-02-23

-### Copied a dataset from Blob Storage to DataLake
+### Prepared containers in Blob Storage and DataLake
 1. Created a container ('population') in Blob Storage
 2. Created a container ('raw') in Datalake
 3. Uploaded gzip file 'population_by_age.tsv.gz' to 'population' container in Blob Storage